ceat-epfl/household-surveys-thesis-vpc/README.md

 - **notebooks folder:** Python notebooks with general descriptive statistics of the surveyed individuals.
 - **questionnaires folder:** two XLS files formatting the household surveys that were conducted in four informal settlements (two in Abidjan, two in Nairobi), in the context of my PhD thesis.
 The questionnaires were implemented using the mobile application KoboCollect.
 The XLS files can be imported directly into KoboToolbox (see instructions below).

-**Citation:** Pessoa Colombo V. *Contextualizing water, sanitation, and hygiene services in informal settlements: lessons from Côte d’Ivoire and Kenya.* PhD thesis.
+**Citation:** Pessoa Colombo V. *Relating health benefits of water, sanitation, and hygiene services with the context of urban informal settlements: lessons from Côte d’Ivoire and Kenya.* PhD thesis.
 EPFL: Lausanne.
 2023.

 ##
 ## Visualizing questionnaire in KoboToolbox (personal account required)